visgotti/PixiDom/README.md

 # Pixi Dom
 Starting a library with pixi interface elements

+#Components not included here can be seen in the example folder for time being.

 ## Bitmap Font Textfields

-### WIP but this is how the api will look, also can be seen in example folder

 ```js
 PIXI.loader.add('./fonts/small.fnt');
 PIXI.loader.load(() => {